cep21/circuit/README.md

 time of a request, that works as a promise of health for the service.
 You can then report per circuit not just fail/pass but an extra "healthy" % over time that counts only requests that resopnd _quickly enough_.

+This example creates a SLO tracker that counts failures at less than 20 ms.  You will need to provide your own Collectors.

 ```go
 sloTrackerFactory := responsetimeslo.Factory{